irackson/mern-docker/DOCKER.md

     -   $ docker volume ls
     -   $ docker volume remove _existing-db_

-1. place contents of preprod.env file into .env
-2. run `docker-compose -f docker-compose.pre_prod.yml up --build --remove-orphans`
+1. run `docker-compose -f docker-compose.pre_prod.yml --env-file=preprod.env up --build --remove-orphans`
-3. in terminal...
+2. in new terminal...

-    1. list containers with `docker ps`, then copy name of container with mongo image (should be `node-react-docker_db_1`)
+    1. list containers with `docker ps`, then copy name of container with mongo image (should be `team-nrd_db_1`)
-    2. enter mongo container with `docker exec -it team-nrd2_db_1 bash`
+    2. enter mongo container with `docker exec -it team-nrd_db_1 bash`
     3. enter mongo shell with `mongo`
     4. switch to db admin with `use admin`
-    5. create root user with
+    5. create root user with MONGO_INITDB_ROOT_USERNAME and MONGO_INITDB_ROOT_PASSWORD from postprod.env

         ```language='bash'
         db.createUser(